dsoftn/Journal2/journal2/src/main/java/com/dsoftn/AppFlow.md

 2. Call `load(id)` method if you want to load tag from database
 3. Change tag properties
 4. Call `add()`, `update()` or `delete()` method.
 It is good idea to call `canBeAdded()`, `canBeUpdated()` and `canBeDeleted()` methods before calling `add()`, `update()` or `delete()` method
-5. Database and `Tag` class will be updated automatically
+5. Database and `Tags` class will be updated automatically
 ```java
 // Change tag name example
 Tag tag = new Tag();